waywardphilosopher/lookingforwisdom/content/posts/work01-working-it-out.md

 +++
 categories = ["Philosopher Files"] date = 2021-05-03T10:00:00Z
-description = ""
 draft = false
 image = "/images/farmers.jpg"
 slug = "work01-working-it-out"
-summary = "Season three of our Looking for Wisdom course, where we're looking at the philosophy of work.
+description = "Season three of our Looking for Wisdom course, where we're looking at the philosophy of work.
 This week: hunters and gatherers, Mencius, Aristotle and slavery." tags = ["Philosopher Files"] title = "Working it Out: The Philosophy of Work (Work #1)"